BradHutchings/Mmojo-Server/docs/Build-mmojo-server.md

 Brad Hutchings<br/>
 brad@bradhutchings.com

 This file contains instructions for building `llama.cpp` with `cosmocc` to yield a `mmojo-server` executable that will run on multiple platforms.
-Instructions have been customized for my environment.
-You should use these [Build Instructions](Build-ls1.md).

 ### Environment Variables